TOAST-DOCS/AppGuard/en/Getting Started.md

 2. [Dashboard] allows you to search statistic graphs and lists of detected user by AppGuard.
 3. You can search by [User ID], [Device ID], [Detection Log Count], [Detection Log Pattern], [Search Period]
 	* You can add multiple [User ID] and [Device ID] by separating with comma.
-4. The detection statistics graph can check 'distribution byyy detection pattern' and 'detection pattern coutn' by period
+4. The detection statistics graph can check 'distribution by detection pattern' and 'detection pattern coutn' by period
 5. The detection list show [User ID], [Device ID], [Detection Log Pattern Information], [Detection Log Count], [App version] and [Detection Time]
 6. The search results can be downloaded by clicking [Download Report(CSV)].